aws/s2n-tls/docs/USAGE-GUIDE.md

 Users will need to create a `s2n_connection` struct to store all of the state necessary to negotiate a TLS connection.
 Call `s2n_connection_new()` to create a new server or client connection.
 Call `s2n_connection_free()` to free the memory allocated for this struct when no longer needed.

 ### Connection Memory

 The connection struct is roughly 4KB with some variation depending on how it is configured.
 Maintainers of the s2n-tls library carefully consider increases to the size of the connection struct as they are aware some users are memory-constrained.

-The TLS handshake requires a significant amount of memory, but once a connection is established the handshake memory can be freed by calling `s2n_connection_free_handshake()`.
+The TLS handshake requires a significant amount of memory, but if necessary the handshake memory can be freed by calling `s2n_connection_free_handshake()`.
 This function should be called after the handshake is successfully negotiated and logging or recording of handshake data is complete.
+This function should not be called if you're planning to reuse the connection object for multiple connections.
+See [connection reuse](#connection-reuse).

 The input and output buffers consume the most memory on the connection after the handshake.
 It may not be necessary to keep these buffers allocated when a connection is in a keep-alive or idle state.
 Call `s2n_connection_release_buffers()` to wipe and free the `in` and `out` buffers associated with a connection to reduce memory overhead of long-lived connections.

 ### Connection Reuse

-Connection objects should be re-used across many connections (to avoid excessive de-allocating and allocating memory).
+Connection objects can be re-used across many connections to reduce memory allocation.
 Calling `s2n_connection_wipe()` will wipe an individual connection's state and allow the connection object to be re-used for a new TLS connection.

 ### Connection Info

-Use the connection getter methods to interrogate the connection object about the TLS handshake. `s2n_connection_get_client_protocol_version()` and `s2n_connection_get_server_protocol_version()` return the protocol version number supported by the client or the server respectively. `s2n_connection_get_actual_protocol_version()` returns the protocol version actually negotiated by the handshake. `s2n_connection_get_cipher()` returns the cipher suite selected by the handshake.
-More connection getters can be found in the [doxygen guide](https://aws.github.io/s2n-tls/doxygen/).
+s2n-tls provides many methods to retrieve details about the handshake and connection, such as the parameters negotiated with the peer.
+For a full list, see our [doxygen guide](https://aws.github.io/s2n-tls/doxygen/).

+#### Protocol Version

+s2n-tls provides multiple different methods to get the TLS protocol version of the connection.
+They should be called after the handshake has completed.
+* `s2n_connection_get_actual_protocol_version()`: The actual TLS protocol version negotiated during the handshake.
+This is the primary value referred to as "protocol_version", and the most commonly used.
+* `s2n_connection_get_server_protocol_version()`: The highest TLS protocol version the server supports.
+* `s2n_connection_get_client_protocol_version()`: The highest TLS protocol version the client advertised.

 ## Security Policies